SoftwareAG/c8y-docs/content/users-guide/enterprise-tenant-bundle/managing-tenants.md

 Suspending a tenant blocks any access to this tenant, regardless whether the access is from devices, users or other applications.

-If a tenant is suspended, the tenant’s data remains in the database and can be made available later by clicking **Activate**.
+If a tenant is suspended, the tenant's data remains in the database and can be made available later by clicking **Activate**.

 >**Important:** Suspended tenants for all {{< product-c8y-iot >}} public cloud instances will be automatically deleted after 60 days.
 >